TimourX/SophosQuest/README.md

 # SophosQuest
 ----------------
 I present you my first mod, SophosQuest.
-It's a mod largely inspired by the famous game Monster Hunter Generation Ultimate, but I've greatly mdified the story.
+It's a mod largely inspired by the famous game Monster Hunter Generation Ultimate, but I've greatly modified the story.
 I kept some weapons, some items and some Monster Hunter entities.

 The goal of the mod is to defeat the Furucaria, a gigantic and devastating monster.
 To do this you will need the power of the earth to find minerals, and a great deal of knowledge to forge the ultimate sword, the Sophos Blade.
 To forge it, you'll need to travel through dimensions, escape hostile monsters and defeat bosses.